deepakjoshishri/Full-stack-web-development-python/README.md

-As a part of Udacity Full stack we development nanodegree, I am completing the assignments one by one while using githu effectively.
+As a part of Udacity Full stack we development nanodegree, I am completing the assignments one by one while using github effectively.